Pilipinas Aguilas: Men's team

 The Pilipinas Aguilas first played in FilBasket / AsiaBasket for its 2022 International Championship.
 In the group stage, Aguilas finished second in group A, only losing to Harimau Malaysia to advance to the knockout stage.
 They would then go on to lose to Kuala Lumpur Aseel in the semifinals but did beat the MBC Basketball Club to win a bronze medal.
 The Aguilas took part in two more tournaments afterward, the 2023 Las Piñas Championship where they placed last in Group B, and the 2023 Dasmariñas Championship where they lost to the Benilde Blazers in the quarterfinals.

 Women's team

 In 2025, Pilipinas Aguilas' women's team joined the Women's Maharlika Pilipinas Basketball League (WMPBL).
 This is the fourth ever squad and the first women's side, formed under the Pilipinas Aguilas banner.
 Under head coach Paul Layug and the guidance of Eric Altamirano, the Aguilas won the 2025 Invitational Tournament.

+3x3 team

+The Aguilas has a women's 3x3 basketball team.
+In 2026, they won the 3x3 Basketball Thailand International League in Bangkok.